z88dk/z88dk/doc/ZXSpectrumZSDCCnewlib_05_MultipleFiles.md

 ```

 To keep all pieces of a split build consistent we specifically state the
-compiler we want to use (SDCC) together with the C library.
-The C library option
+compiler we want to use (SDCC) together with the C library (sdcc_iy).
+The C
-needs to be given to both the compiler and linker.
-The optimisation flags are
+library option needs to be given to both the compiler and linker.
+The
-separate so they can be switched off easily.
+optimisation flags are separate so they can be switched off easily.

 ```
 %.o: %.c $(PRAGMA_FILE)